 TGah editor: Change the 2nd paragraph of the subclause as follows (#8385, 8016):

-In addition to the NAV update rules described in this subclause, an S1G STA shall also update its NAV to a new NAV value if it is greater than the current NAV value, with the information received in the Duration field of frames of type: NDP CTS, NDP Ack, NDP_2M PS-Poll-Ack, and S1G Beacon, except when the received frame is an:
+In addition to the NAV update rules described in this subclause, an S1G STA shall also update its NAV to a new NAV value, if it receives information that the NAV is greater than the current NAV value.
+This information shall be received in the Duration field of the following frames: NDP CTS, NDP Ack, NDP_2M PS-Poll-Ack, and S1G Beacon, except when the received frame is an:

 —NDP CTS frame that is either addressed to the S1G STA as a response to an RTS frame, or that is an NDP CTS frame whose value of the Duration field can be disregarded as defined in 9.3.2.7 (CTS and DMG CTS procedure).